makersacademy/takeaway-challenge/README.md

 User story2
 6.- The user has now an empty order where a list of the orders selected will be stored and a new menu.
 7.- The user can now see the menu.
-8.-The user has now the order filled with a list of dishes selected.
+8.-The user can now add items to a basket.
-9.- The user has now a well articulated order message.
+9.- The user can now check that the dish being order is indeed in our menu.

+User story3
-10.- The user can now see the order.
+1.- The user has now an amount of money to match.

+User story3

 ```